league55/sipplauncher/docs/developer_guide.md

     We use `scapy.sendrecv.AsyncSniffer` to start a new background thread.
     This thread installs the [BPF](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) on all system network interfaces.
     The BPF matches all traffic regarding [Dynamically assigned IP addresses](user_guide.md#dynamic-ip-address-assignment) for this particular [Test](user_guide.md#tests) run.
-    The captured traffic is stored to the memory buffer.
+    The captured traffic is stored in the memory buffer.

 ---